NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>gameName</code></summary>

 The name of the game as it appears on Steam.
+The database field in Notion must be of type "Text".

 | Type | Default value | Possible values | Required |
 |---|---|---|---|